I don’t think it’s a coincidence that Jeff Bezos is the uberfurher of the current age.

 In the beginning it was guys who talked about The Pixies and Mulholland Drive.
 Then it was guys who liked Leonard Cohen and Tom Waits.
 And then Television, but especially Tom Verlaine.
 Every one of these guys moved the ball forward in my pop culture education.
 And then when the next guy came along, I knew what he was talking about and the conversation went one step deeper.
 We are all of us collections of past relationships.

 I love it when someone can quote things I’ve never heard about.
 I love learning from people.
 There’s a big difference between someone who will add weight to a conversation and someone who is jumping at the bit to repeat something they heard on a podcast and take credit for the critical thought.
 How do you encourage critical thought in adults who made it through very prestigious colleges without having to think for themselves very much?
-How do you fight against the tide of conformity, even when it is found in people who think of themselves as so contrarian and anti-establishment?
+How do you fight against the tide of conformity, even when it is found in very same people who think of themselves as so contrarian and anti-establishment?
 I want to hear from the man who doesn’t pray at the alter of David Lynch.
 I want a man who will read A Wrinkle In Time and Jacob Have I Loved or any of the books that shook me to my core and reassembled the rubble into a new foundation.

 Just surprise me is all I’m saying.